-Step 9: Place roll-over restraint (angle stud) at locations defined in the layout and fix with 1 x Walltite[®] screw to each side of bottom plate.
+8. Place angle stud (roll-over restraint) at the locations defined in the layout sheet and fix to each side of the bottom plate using single Walltite[®] screws.

 Maximum angle stud spacing is 1800mm c/c.

-Step 10: Place end dwarf wall top plate into position and cap the top chords of the floor trusses and dwarf studs.
-Some moving of the floor components and dwarf studs may be necessary to facilitate correct location.
-(Ref item: 5)
+9. Place the top plate of the dwarf end walls into position to cap the top chords of the floor trusses and dwarf studs.

+Some adjustment of the floor components and dwarf studs may be necessary.
-Step 11: Fix all dwarf studs and roll-over restraint (angle stud) in place with 1 x Walltite[®] screw to both the inside and outside of the top plate.

-Step 12: Install ceiling battens into place as indicated on the layout drawings.
+- 10. Fix all dwarf studs and angle studs (roll-over restraints) in place with 1 x Walltite[®] screw to both the inside and outside of the top plate. - 11.
+Install ceiling battens into place as indicated on the layout drawings.
+See Ceiling battens and plasterboard angles.

+12. Install structural flooring per the manufacturer's recommendation or as specified in AS1860: Installation of particleboard flooring.

-Step 13: Install structural flooring to manufacturers recommendation or AS1860.
-Ensure the flooring used is suitable for the loading conditions and truss spacings.
+You must ensure the flooring used is suitable for the loading conditions and truss spacings.

-Note: Feature strip flooring is not suitable for fixing directly to the top chords of ENDUROFLOORTM trusses.
-It is recommended that a sheet floor is installed as a structural layer first with strip flooring being installed on the top surface as a decorative layer to AS1684.
+Feature strip flooring is not suitable for fixing directly to the top chords of ENDUROFLOORTM trusses.
+We recommend that a sheet floor is installed as a structural layer with strip flooring then being installed on the top surface as a decorative layer to AS1684.

-17.3.2.
-Prefabrication
+17.4.2.
+Pre-assembling independent floors